View Document

 Managers and Leaders

-3. Monitor to ensure the necessary corrective actions are implemented.
+3. Monitor to ensure the necessary corrective actions are implemented

-4. Report on completed corrective actions.
+4. Report on completed corrective actions

-5. Communicate the corrective actions, broader trends and deeper insights to the University community.
+5. Communicate the corrective actions, broader trends and deeper insights to the University community

 All Staff, Students and Contractors

-(8) Participate in incident investigations as required.
+(9) Staff, students and contractors must participate in incident investigations as required.

-Part B - Incidents Requiring Investigation
+Part B - Incidents Require Investigation

 1. Incidents with high potential consequence